SNAS/website/site/content/docs/install.md

 <!--more-->

+Use these instructions to install SNAS using docker containers.

 (Prerequisite) Platform Docker Install
 --------------------------------------

-> Ignore this step if you already have a current docker install.
-Go to [Install SNAS Using Docker](#install-snas-using-docker)
+If you already have docker installed on your host you can skip this step and go to [Install SNAS Using Docker](#install-snas-using-docker).

+### **All Linux Distributions**
+Follow the [Docker Install Instructions](http://docs.docker.com/installation/) for your distro/platform.
+You should always use the latest docker version.

+### **CentOS 6**

 > #### NOTE
-> You should use the latest docker version, documented in this section.

-### CentOS 6

-> #### CentOS 7 works fine by following the docker install instructions, so they are not documented here.
+> CentOS 7 works fine by following the [Docker Install Instructions](http://docs.docker.com/installation/), so they are not documented here.

 The below are steps for how to install docker on CentOS 6.